Why Must Humans Compete for Electric Power with AI Bullshit Generators Programmed by Ritual Incantations?

 From Velizar Sadovski (PDF), “Ritual Spells and Practical Magic for Benediction and Malediction: From India to Greece, Rome, and Beyond (Speech and Performance in Veda and Avesta, I.)”, here is an example of an “Old Indian” Vedic ritual incantation (c.
 900 BCE):

 The text boxed in red is a prompt — natural language text describing the task — albeit addressed to a being even less scrutable than a Large Language Model.
 The expected outcome is confusion to an enemy.
 Like OpenAI’s ritual incantations, we don’t know why the prompt works, how it works, or even that it works.
-And as Wolfram explains, the outcome may be different each time.
+And just as Wolfram explains, the outcome of the spell prompt may be different each time.
 Hilariously, one can imagine the Vedic “engineer” tweaking their prompt: “two arms” gives better results than just “arms,” binding the arms first, then the mouth works better; repeating the bindings twice works even better, and so forth.
 And of course you’ve got to ask the right divine being (Agni, in this case), so there’s a lot of professional skill involved.
 No doubt the Vedic engineer feels free to come up with “creative ideas”!

 Conclusion

 The AI bubble — pace Goldman — seems far from being popped.
 AI’s ritual incantations are currently being chanted in medical data, local news, eligibility determination, shipping, and spookdom, not to mention the Pentagon (those Beltway bandits know a good think when they see it).
 But the AI juice has to be worth the squeeze.
+Is it?
 Cory Doctorow explains the economics:

 Eventually, the industry will have to uncover some mix of applications that will cover its operating costs, if only to keep the lights on in the face of investor disillusionment (this isn’t optional – investor disillusionment is an inevitable part of every bubble).